September 10

 Another factor is that the amount of heat that can go into a pan is limited by the power of the burner.
 So once the pan has reached the maximum amount of heat, which it will do in a few minutes, it reaches a point of equilibrium and can't take in any more heat, regardless how much of the pan is in contact with the burner.

-As long as most of the pan is in contact with the burner, your pan will heat just fine.
+As long as most of the pan is in contact with the burner, your pan will heat perfectly well.

 What About Convex Pans?

-If a pan has a convex bottom--meaning the center makes contact while the edges are in the air, causing the pan to wobble--it's been warped either by bad manufacturing or incorrect use (usually from rapid heat changes such as heating it too fast or plunging a hot pan into cool water).
+If a pan has a convex bottom--meaning the center makes contact while the edges are in the air, causing the pan to wobble--it's been warped either by bad manufacturing or incorrect use (usually from thermal shock, i.e, too-rapid heat changes).

 Warping tends to happen to thin materials like stamped aluminum or thin, cheap clad stainless steel.
 It can happen to carbon steel that's on the thin side, too, but is not as common.
 (See our carbon steel pan review for information on carbon steel thickness.)